 Plain backgrounds are better than busy backgrounds

-Images with 1 or a small handful of people work better than images of large groups of people
+Images with one or a small handful of people work better than images of large groups of people

-Images where the subject is cut off in the middle of the frame (behind a desk, for instance) will look odd with the background removed, but images where the subject is cut off at the edge of the frame will look fine
+Images in which the subject is cut off in the middle of the frame (behind a desk, for instance) will look odd with the background removed, but images where the subject is cut off at the edge of the frame will look fine